pedrogomes7/Capstone-Project/README.md

 ## III.
 How to run the system

-### Start Daml Studio
+### Daml Studio
-Start Daml Studio by running command `daml studio ` within the project folder.
-This command will start VS Code.
+Daml Studio can be started by running command `daml studio ` when inside the project folder.

 ### Build
-In order to compile project run `daml build ` within the project folder.
-This command will build project according to config file daml.yaml.
-In particular it will download and install Daml SDK version specified in it.

-In order to clean project run `daml clean ` within the project folder.
+The project can be built by running command ` daml build `.

+### Clean
+The project built artifacts can be cleaned by running command ` daml clean `.

 ### Daml Sandbox
-You can start Sandbox ledger together with Navigator via a terminal window using Daml Assistant command `daml start`.
-The ledger will run in the background on port 6865.

-!
-First you will need to query for the allocated parties (as any party), and than copy "identifier" of a party to actAs given party.
-Party identifier also can be found in Navigator.

-This token allows interaction with the JSON API, acting as the specified party.

-### Daml Navigator
-The Navigator is a React frontend application, for local use, included in the Daml SDK, that allows read/write operations on contracts, as an allocated party, to simplify use for non-technical persons.
-Start this service together with Sandbox via a terminal window by typing `daml start`.
-Command `daml start ` will build DAR files, start the sandbox, upload DAR files, run the init-script specified in daml config file, and launch Navigator.
-The Navigator web-app is automatically started in your browser.
-If it fails to start, open a browser window and point it to the Navigator URL.
-When running daml start you will see the Navigator URL.
-By default it will be http://localhost:7500/.
+Daml Sandbox can be started by running command ` daml start `.